Basilosaurus: Extinction

 Basilosaurus fossil record seems to end at about 35–33.9 mya.
 Basilosaurus extinction coincides with the Eocene–Oligocene extinction event which happened 33.9 mya, which also resulted in the extinction of almost all other archaeocetes.
-The event has been attributed to volcanic activity, meteor impacts or a sudden change in climate (such as the environment getting cooler), the latter of which might have caused changes in the ocean by disrupting oceanic circulation.
-Basilosaurus went extinct leaving no descendants.
-Despite this new currents and deep ocean upwelling favored the diversification of modern cetaceans such as early toothed and baleen whales.
+The event has been attributed to volcanic activity, meteor impacts, or a sudden change in climate (such as the environment getting cooler), the latter of which might have caused changes in the ocean by disrupting oceanic circulation, thus limiting the numbers of prey for predators like Basilosaurus to feed on.
+Basilosaurus went extinct leaving no descendants, along with the rest of the Archaeocetes.
+After their extinction, the new currents and deep ocean upwelling created a new environment that favored the evolutionary diversification of modern cetaceans (Neocetes) such as early toothed and baleen whales, from more advanced Archaeocetes that evolved the traits associated with Neocetes.

 Classification

 Below is the phylogenetic analysis on the placement of Basilosaurus.
 Two subfamilies exist in Basilosauridae: Basilosaurinae which includes Basilosaurus, and Dorudontinae.
 These groups have been declared invalid in the past.
 Dorudon remains were once thought to represent juvenile Basilosaurus.

 In popular culture

 The species B. cetoides is the state fossil of Alabama and Mississippi.
 During the early 19th century, B. cetoides fossils were so common (and sufficiently large) that they were regularly used as furniture in the American South.

-Basilosaurus is featured in the BBC's Walking with series in Walking with Beasts and Sea Monsters.
+Basilosaurus is featured in the BBC's Walking with... series in Walking with Beasts and Sea Monsters.

-In the novel Moby Dick, by Herman Melville, Ishmael cites the Basilosaurus during his studies as a possible whale fossil.
+In the 1851 novel Moby-Dick by Herman Melville, Ishmael cites the Basilosaurus during his studies as a possible whale fossil.